cuguilke/spike_pstrsv/README.md

 **Full list of items**
   * src: The original source codes of spike_pstrsv
   * test: Performance profiling codes
-  * tools: Python script to generate performance plots and result tables (in LaTeX format)
+  * tools: Python/Bash scripts to generate performance plots and result tables (in LaTeX format)
   * compile.sh: Bash script to compile the codes (--help: for detailed explanations)
   * example_usage.c: Sample code to read a test matrix in MatrixMarket format and to run spike_pstrsv
   * Makefile.profiler: Makefile for the profiler